moth-quantum/quantum-audio/README.md

 <br>The audio encoded as quantum states can be processed and played back through a quantum computer or a simulator.
 The objective is to enable new ways of exploring audio signal processing for artistic and research purposes.

-<br> This package provides the following schemes and necessary utilities.
+This package provides the following schemes and necessary utilities.

 - <b>schemes</b>: Quantum Audio Encoding and Decoding Methods